SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Vincent-Nguyen.md

 ### Interests

+I like to play card games, listen to music (occasionally dance teehee), I like to rearrange my room at terrible hours of the day and go to sleep at equally terrible hours.

+### What to Expect From Me

 I would mentor my mentee by always being there for them like waking up early for their event, being their friend, offering advice when I can.
 We would be very active in SASE, showing up to and winning as many mentorship events as possible to win best mentorship!!!!!

-### What to Expect From Me

-I think I am someone who always goes for what I want.
-I'm an ISTP, but I can be a tiny bit extroverted when pushed.
-I like people who are sweet but also like crazy, sick in the head funny.
-I procrastinate all the time, but I still get good grades on my exams (except for physics) Otherwise, I'm totally an academic weapon.

 ### How I Envision My Relationship With My Mentee(s)